fatemafaria142/English-Conversational-Abstractive-Summary-Generation-using-Pretrained-Transformer-Models/README.md

-# English Conversational Abstractive Summary Generation using Pretrained Transformer Models
+# English Conversational Abstractive Summary Generation

 This repository contains code and resources for generating abstractive summaries from conversational English text using state-of-the-art pretrained Transformer models, specifically T5 and mT5.
 The project utilizes the SAMSum dataset, which comprises approximately 16,000 messenger-like conversations with corresponding summaries.